Individual Income Taxpayer Assistance

 To locate the Volunteer Income Tax Assistance Program (VITA) nearest you call 1-800-906-9887.

-The threshold for year 2012 earned income tax credit are shown below.
+The thresholds for tax year 2013 earned income tax credit are shown below.

 Earned income and adjusted gross income must each be less than: